 - Meaningful Classroom Talk: Supporting English Learners’ Oral Language Development

-Phonemic awareness is one of the best predictors of how well children will learn to read during the first two years of school instruction.
-Sometimes it is nearly impossible, however, for speakers of a second language to "hear" and say sounds in the language they are learning.
+Phonemic awareness is an important indicator of how well children will learn to read.
+Sometimes it is difficult, however, for speakers of a second language to "hear" and say sounds in the language they are learning.
+If you have had a student who could not master a particular sound in English, the sound may not have been a part of the student's native language.

 What: The ability to hear and manipulate the different sounds in our language.